House in the Gothick style and home to Alfred, Lord Tennyson, who occupied it until his death in 1892.

 House Tours

-Historic Houses members are entitled to free entry to house tours, but pre-booking is essential.
-Members can book online or by calling the office at 01983 752500, and proof of membership is required at the ticket office.
-Group bookings are welcome by prior arrangement.
+Historic Houses members are entitled to free entry but must pre-book their visit.
+Proof of membership is required at the ticket office.

 Gardens

-RHS Members are entitled to free entry to the gardens on Wednesdays and Thursdays, with proof of membership required.
-The Gardener's World 2-for-1 offer is valid on Wednesdays and Thursdays only.
-Garden season tickets are available for £25.00, allowing unlimited entry during open hours throughout the season.
+RHS members can access the gardens for free on Wednesdays and Thursdays, and the Gardener's World 2-for-1 offer is valid on these days as well.
+A season ticket for the gardens is available for £25.00, allowing unlimited entry during the open season.

 Additional Information